 The situation is quite clear: we allocate more efforts and resources to obtain new customers than to keep those that we already have, and this translates into a great loss of money.
 In fact, the shocking part is that without good metrics we don’t even become acquainted with the fact that users are leaving our app.

-This is the reason why − despite investing in user acquisition being essential − we must first have already worked out very well our mobile marketing strategy regarding user retention.
+This is the reason why − despite investing in user acquisition is essential − we must first have already worked out very well our mobile marketing strategy regarding user retention.

 Within the mobile market or elsewhere?